Minister's Housing Allowance

 - Actual housing expenses (including mortgage payments, utilities, insurance, improvements, furnishings, etc.)

-- The fair market rental value of the home (furnished, plus utilities)
+- The fair rental value of the home (furnished, plus utilities)

 Ministers for Tax Purposes have a dual tax status.
 They are considered employees for income tax purposes and self-employed for Social Security tax purposes.